Tourisme Vaudreuil-Soulanges

 L'Embouchure 5

 At the west mouth of the Soulanges Canal, the lovely park is a place to rest, enjoy the scenery, walk along the water's edge and do some birdwatching.
 To complete your experience, a picnic and rest area invites you to take a break with friends and family.
-The park is close to many amenities, including the Soulanges Canal bike path, a public pool, and trails to the old locks and the Coteau-du-Lac lighthouse.
-Did you know the bridge is lit up at night?
-Public toilets are easily accessible at nearby park.
+The park is close to many amenities, including the Soulanges Canal bike path and trails to the old locks and the Coteau-du-Lac lighthouse.
 Activities are planned for this summer, so check canaldesoulanges.ca for more details.

 Feeling sleepy?